• Skip to primary navigation

 As sushi is pretty much a complete meal in itself- it has rice (carbs) and protein (usually fish, sometimes egg)- lighter sushi side dishes would work better than heavy foods such as ham katsu curry, soba or udon.

 Of course, feel free to serve those if you wish, but I'm focusing on more delicate and easier to digest sushi sides below.
-They also go really well with deconstructed sushi!
-(If these 27 ideas are not enough, click through for these sashimi side dishes which go well with sushi too.)
+They also go really well with deconstructed sushi casseroles!
+(If these ideas are not enough, click through for these sashimi side dishes which go well with sushi too.)

 Note: if you love sushi and Japanese cuisine like I do, but can't get sushi rice where you are, you can use risotto rice which is what my Japanese friends and I did when we lived in a teeny town in Scotland.
 Alternatively, here are some of the best sushi rice substitutes!
 And if you have leftovers, here are some ideas on what to do with extra sushi rice!